bigchaindb/BEPs/10/README.md

 ## Motivation
 BigchainDB 2.0 Alpha 1 has been developed using BigchainDB 1.3 as a starting point.
 Design decisions that were correct for the first generation of BigchainDB, are now challenged by the integration of a new consensus algorithm (managed by Tendermint).
 Specifically, the Tendermint state machine runs in a separate process, and communicates with BigchainDB using multiple channels.

-## Overview
 BigchainDB 2.0 Alpha 1 is now the composition of three different system (MongoDB, Tendermint, and BigchainDB itself).
 This setup generates different problems: a) managing multiple services together adds overhead and complicates deployment; b) the current design makes some calls going from BigchainDB to Tendermint to BigchainDB again, penalizing performance; c) there is data duplication between LevelDB and MongoDB; d) we need to maintain [`py-abci`][pyabci], while the official implementation of the [ABCI][abci] interface is in Golang; e) the logic to validate transactions is spread across multiple files and it's difficult to manage, and a heavy refactoring is needed; f) the configuration is spread across BigchainDB and Tendermint.

-In this BEP, we discuss a possible path towards an architecture more suitable for BigchainDB 2.0.
+## Overview

-In this BEP, we evaluate a rewrite of BigchainDB in another language, specifically Golang.
+In this BEP, we evaluate a rewrite of some parts of BigchainDB in another language, specifically Golang.
 The benefits are multiple: Golang it is a fairly simple language, easy to learn and read; it is shown to be efficient and faster than Python and can compile to a binary file; it is used in several big projects, and it's the language of choice for major blockchain projects: this simplifies code reuse if we need it in the future, and allows us a tighter integration with Tendermint.

 Rewriting a system to another language is a risky and possibly endless process.
 To minimize the risk, an incremental approach is proposed.
 The approach is incremental in the following sense:
 - It is divided into different subsequent steps.